lucasrelic99/lucasrelic99.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+This is the source code to Lucas Relic's public academic website: https://lucasrelic99.github.io.

+It was taken from [Jon Barron's site](https://jonbarron.info/).
+If you'd like this code for your own personal use, I'd recommend cloning from his source instead.